Graduate School Human and Environmental Studies/Studies on Global Coexistence

 Keywords United States, Cold War, culture, information, science and technology

-2. Aside from the main research interest mentioned above, I am also interested in the history of U.S.-Japan relations seen from the ocean.
+Aside from the primary research interest mentioned above, I am also interested in the history of U.S.-Japan relations seen from the ocean.
 More concretely, I have been exploring the transition of pelagic fisheries from the pre-Second World War to the postwar years, and how those changes affected international relations in the Cold War era.
 My research methodologies include oral history interviews with fishermen and others involved in pelagic fisheries, and analysis of historical materials stored in local archives and libraries.

 Yuka Tsuchiya, "Japan's Decision to Introduce U.S. Nuclear Reactors in the late 1950s: U.S. Information Campaign to Influence the Japanese Industry," conference paper, Workshop on Cold War and Knowledge in East Asia (National Chengchi University, Taipei, January 29, 2018).